fxrdhan/Data-Analysis-with-Python-Projects/Mean-Variance-Standard-Deviation-Calculator/README.md

 # [Mean Variance Standard Deviation Calculator](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator)

+Welcome to the **Mean Variance Standard Deviation Calculator** project!
+This project focuses on performing essential statistical calculations using a 3 x 3 matrix and Python's powerful Numpy library.

 ## Overview

 The primary goal of this project is to create a function named `calculate()` that computes key statistics—such as mean, variance, standard deviation, max, min, and sum—across the rows, columns, and the entire matrix.
 By leveraging Numpy, we can efficiently transform a list of numbers into a matrix and perform these calculations in a streamlined way.